 "Shut up!"
 Dean rasped harshly, glaring.
 "What that man put you through.
 Put me through…what he is still putting me through…" he licked his lips as another tear fell.
 "I don't care Sammy.
 I'm done.
 This is the only way, and I'm sorry."

-He turned his gaze away attempting to conceal the heavy emotion, not wanting Sammy to see his crippling stature.
-When he looked back, Sam was gone.
+He turned his gaze away attempting to conceal the heavy emotion, not wanting Sam to see his crippling stature.
+When he looked back, his brother was gone.
 A heavy sigh escaped past his cracked and bleeding lips.

 However much he hated the figure adding more of the unwarranted burden on his shoulders, talking about their father, his cracked heart splintered some more in that he wanted to see Sam again.
 His brother was here, talking to him.
 He was awake, drilling more unneeded nonsense into him.
 Though peppy or not, the apparition was corporeal enough that he felt rather lonely since it disappeared.